radio3-network/BluemchenOS/app-template.md

 + install.sh
 + upgrade.sh
 + uninstall.sh
++ schedule.sh

 Scripts are files with extension .sh similar to Linux environments that will run specific actions from the command line.
 A template for each of these files will be included on the app template demonstration.

+The schedule script is intended for cases where the app needs to run at specific intervals of time, for example to check for new messages.
+The syntax and method for using this mechanism will later be documented.

 ### Media folder [./media]